martin12333/Readable-Lisp-S-expressions/common-lisp-tutorial.md

     (load (compile-file "asdf.lisp"))
     (exit)

+If you use clisp and a Linux distribution's asdf package, follow the above steps, but instead of the "cp asdf.lisp ~/lisp/asdf" command do this:

+    ln -s /usr/share/common-lisp/source/cl-asdf/asdf.lisp ~/lisp/asdf/

+The "ln -s" means that updates to your Linux distribution's asdf will be used automagically.

-After this point '(require "asdf")' will work.
+After this point '(require "asdf")' should work.

 Download and prepare to configure